Charles Englehart

 Charles Englehart’s murder made many headlines due to his status in the community.

-Englehart often carried large amounts of cash in his wallet, and although the wallet was missing, Davenport police said the suspect left behind a diamond ring and stickpin.
+Davenport police said his wallet was missing, but the suspect had left behind a diamond ring and stickpin.

 Englehart’s murder made headlines as both police and private detectives struggled to identify his killer.